Timber tip

 Use the STIHL GTA 26 cordless pruner for quick, clean cuts.

 Drill a 15mm hole, 30cm from the top of each tent pole - this is where the rope will go to tie the poles together at the top.
-Then use a multi-grinder or sandpaper to smooth all edges.
+Then use a sander or sandpaper to smooth all edges.
 This helps prevent splinters and gives a smooth finish.

 STIHL TIP: Pre-drilling with a smaller wood drill bit makes the work easier.